propilideno/aws-vault/README.md

 | `aws-vault exec bar-role2`               | session-token + role + role | session-token | Yes |
 | `aws-vault exec bar-role2 --no-session`  | role + role                 | role          | Yes |

+## Auto-logout

+Since v7.3+ `aws-vault` introduced option to automatically try and do a logout first, before login when executing `aws-vault login <profile>`.

+This behavour can be achieved by using `--auto-logout` or `-a` flag!
+Read more in [USAGE.md](./USAGE.md) file.

 ## Development

-The [macOS release builds](https://github.com/99designs/aws-vault/releases) are code-signed to avoid extra prompts in Keychain.
+The [macOS release builds](https://github.com/byteness/aws-vault/releases) are code-signed to avoid extra prompts in Keychain.
 You can verify this with:
 ```shell
 $ codesign --verify --verbose $(which aws-vault)
 ```